jeffqchen/TwinDiamond-Twin-Famicom-Expansion-to-NES-SNES-Controller-Adapter/README.md

-# TwinDiamond - Twin Famicom Expansion A to NES/SNES Controller Adapter
+# Twin Famicom Expansion A to NES/SNES Controller Adapter

 <img src="./Pics/01.jpg" width="600px" />
 <img src="./Pics/02.jpg" width="300px" /><img src="./Pics/03.jpg" width="300px" />
 <img src="./Pics/04.jpg" width="300px" /><img src="./Pics/05.jpg" width="300px" />

 This is an adapter for the Nintendo Twin Famicom expansion port A. It is compatible with NES and SNES controllers, plus the NES Zapper lightgun with the 2P NES port.